Destinations Italy Umbria & Le Marche

 Must orderstringozzi al tartufo + piccione

-The Assisi locals' restaurant a few minutes from the Piazza del Comune — Pallotta family since the early 1900s, vaulted stone room, handwritten chalkboard menu, not the one the tour buses pull up to.
-Stringozzi (the hand-rolled Umbrian fat-shoelace pasta) with black truffle in season; piccione with juniper and sage the rest of the year, paired with the short entirely-Umbrian wine list.
+The Assisi restaurant people who live there actually use, a few minutes from the Piazza del Comune: Pallotta family since the early 1900s, vaulted stone room, handwritten chalkboard menu, not the one the tour buses pull up to.
+Stringozzi (the hand-rolled Umbrian fat-shoelace pasta) with black truffle in season; piccione with juniper and sage the rest of the year, paired with the short, entirely Umbrian wine list.
 Reservation needed for both lunch and dinner.

 Assisi · Via Volta Pinta 3Family-run, 100+ yearsBook ahead